MSc in Biomedical Informatics (by Coursework)

 Prerequisite(s): Nil

 This course aims to provide an applied introduction to Health Technology Assessment (HTA) research in order to enable students to begin conducting their own research and/or to understand research conducted by others.
-Health econometrics, cost-effectiveness and economic evaluation in healthcare, and conjoint analysis will be covered.
-Examples of economic analyses that have been used in all stages of HTA research, starting with quantifying economic burden of illness studies, to cost-effectiveness of particular health technologies, to budget impact and pricing will be included.
-Prior knowledge of basic statistics is recommended.
+Basic principles of conducting HTA and modelling techniques will be covered.
+Examples of economic analyses that have been used in all stages of HTA research, starting with conceptualizing HTA studies, to cost-effectiveness of particular health technologies, to budget impact will be included.
+Students will also gain the expertise to critically evaluate economic evaluations, and use the evaluation results to inform decision-making in healthcare policy and resource allocation.

 SPH6004 - Advanced Statistical Learning